JaysGitLab/cs5541-android-final-project-wisecs/README.md

 4. Details are saved --Working on it--
 5. Details can be accessed and read --Working on it--

 ??
-Plot directions from location to pin
+Plot directions from location to pin --OPENS GOODLE MAPS--

 6. 2 types of pins can be chosen
 7. Floor dropdown